LowerDeez/ok-seo/README.md

 $ pip install django-ok-seo
 ```

-If you want to make seo models translatable, you need to install [django-modeltranslation](https://github.com/deschler/django-modeltranslation) package.
+If you want to make `seo models` translatable, you need to install [django-modeltranslation](https://github.com/deschler/django-modeltranslation) package.
 After that run:
 ```shell
 $ python manage.py makemigrations
 $ python manage.py migrate
 ```
-to create new feelds in seo models for each language.
+to create new fields in `seo models` for each language.

 Update INSTALLED_APPS: